 More motorcycles are registered in the state of California than any other state in the country.
-With its gorgeous open roads offering both sea and mountain views, it should be of no surprise that California’s roads are inundated with motorcyclists as the summer fades in.
+With its gorgeous open roads offering both sea and mountain views, it should be no surprise that California’s roads are inundated with motorcyclists as the summer fades in.

 Increased motorcycle traffic, however, is correlated with increased motorcycle traffic accidents.
 California riders who are injured in motorcycle crashes can sustain significant and life-altering injuries.
 It is important to understand the causes and consequences of a California motorcycle accident, what to do immediately after a motorcycle crash, and how a personal injury lawsuit may help to recoup the cost(s) of recovery.

 Motorcycle riders have less protection that other drivers on the road.
 This makes riders more prone to severe injuries, and in some cases, death.
 Common California motorcycle crash injuries include scrapes and bruises, concussions, whiplash, road rash, spinal cord injuries, fractures and broken bones, loss of limbs, internal organ damage or bleeding, paralysis, and death.

 The expenses associated with motorcycle accident injuries can be incredibly costly.
 Motorcycle accident victims are often dealt an unanticipated financial blow that drains any financial reserves he or she may have had.
 A personal injury lawsuit to recover damages from other parties involved in the crash can help to cover these, and other, costs.

 What Causes Motorcycle Accidents in California?

 Motorcycle accidents can happen for a number of different reasons.
 Common causes of motorcycle accidents in California include speeding, distracted riding, failure to yield to other vehicles on the road, executing illegal turns, poor motorcycle visibility, improper lane changes, and lane splitting.